 This course serves as an introduction to theory and research in the related fields of health and education.
 Students will learn to identify, address, and manage health-related risk in school environments by deepening their knowledge of holistic and brain-based theory.
 The course will explore health and wellness as a fundamental human right by addressing proactive approaches through the Determinants of Health and Developmental Assets Framework.
 Active research will include investigation of school-based policies and practices (e.g, the critique of a new fitness technology, examination of a school food and nutrition program, assessment of a school health campaign).

 This course focuses on the physical skills, cognitive abilities, and socioemotional experiences that shape an individual’s capacity to learn throughout the lifespan (i.e., infancy to late adulthood).
 It will address how learning is a lifelong process and how we are continually educating ourselves in different ways by incorporating strategies that best suit our lifespan stage.
 Critical research and theorists will be discussed to enhance the topics presented.
-Students are required to complete an 8-hour field experience, and obtain a valid vulnerable sector police check in advance of placement.
+Students are required to complete an 8-hour field experience, and thus must obtain a valid vulnerable sector police check by the start of classes.

 This course focuses on principles and practices of conflict management and resolution, emphasizing interpersonal communication, including cross-cultural perspectives and communicating across different identities and worldviews, with emphasis on the relevance of these skills, principles and processes to teaching and learning.